King William's College: Praepositors

-A praepositor is an equivalent of a prefect: a member of the Upper Sixth Form who has considerable responsibility within the school.
+A praepositor is an equivalent of a prefect: a member of the Upper Sixth who has considerable responsibility within the school.
 The title Head of School is given to the most senior Praepositor.
 The Head of School can be either male or female.
 Depending on the gender of the Head of School, their subordinate colleague will be known as either the Head Boy or the Head Girl.
 The Head of School is a long-established post, with the first recorded appointment in 1846.

 Combined Cadet Force

 The King William's College Combined Cadet Force (CCF) is a voluntary youth organisation sponsored by the UK Ministry of Defence.
-The College has a long and proud military history; its Officers' Training Corps (OTC) was the only contingent to see active service in the Great War, guarding prisoners of war at Douglas and provided the first recruits from the Island.
+The College has a long and proud military history; its Officers' Training Corps (OTC) was the only contingent to see active service in the Great War, guarding prisoners of war at Douglas and providing the first recruits from the Island.
 546 members of the College community served in the First World War with 45 killed and 45 wounded from the OTC alone.
 In the Second World War 696 served.
 Former cadets have won many honours in times of war, including 7 Distinguished Service Orders, 2 Distinguished Service Crosses, 25 Military Crosses, 2 Croix de Guerre, 3 Military Medals and 3 Distinguished Conduct Medals.

 Established in 1911 by Lt K.A.R.
-Sugden the OTC comprised two platoons.
-After the First World War the OTC continued in its role of providing basic military training in the inter-war years.
-Notably it mounted a guard of honour for the visit of King George V and Queen Mary to the Isle of Man in July 1920.
+Sugden, the OTC comprised two platoons.
+After the First World War, the OTC continued in its role of providing basic military training in the inter-war years.
+Notably, it mounted a guard of honour for the visit of King George V and Queen Mary to the Isle of Man in July 1920.
 This OTC unit later evolved into the Junior Training Corps (JTC) about a year before the beginning of the Second World War.
 Again in 1945 the JTC provided a guard of honour as the College welcomed King George VI and Queen Elizabeth, the first Royal guests to the College.
 In 1948 Field Marshal Viscount Montgomery visited the school.
 In that same year, the CCF was established as the JTC was integrated with the Air Training Corps (ATC) and Sea Cadet Corps (SCC) at King William's College.
 Membership of the CCF was compulsory for all students in their 3rd, 4th and 5th years until 2005.
 From 2011 students from Castle Rushen High School have been invited to join the Force.
-To this day the CCF provides a guard of honour on Tynwald Day.
+To this day, the CCF provides a guard of honour on Tynwald Day.